Skrodon/open-console-connect/README.md

   * <https://github.com/Skrodon/open-console-owner> Owner Website
   * <https://github.com/Skrodon/open-console-connect> Connection provider (this repo)

+Have a look in the Wiki <https://github.com/Skrodon/open-console-connect/wiki/> for the specs!
+There is no code here, yet, but it may soon arrive.

 # Open Console, Identity Provider

 This project is part of https://open-console.eu Open Console, which is